AlanZhangUCSC/lab_notebook/README.md

 least 3, so I coded the index building function to assume l >= 3...

 Now index also builds correctly for l = 1 and l = 2.  l = 1 is the equivalent as implenting syncmer only index.

+## 11/30/2025

+I will make new to-do list for the next couple of weeks

+- [ ] Formalize evaluation metrics
+- [ ] Build indices with different combinations of l, k, s parameters
+- [ ] Compare accuracy of different combinations of l, k, s using the evaluation metric
+- [ ] Work on SAPP application
+- [ ] Look into ancient DNA read error correction